RiotGamesCookbooks/artifact-cookbook/README.md

     }

 After your encrypted data bag is setup you can use Maven identifiers for your artifact_location.
+A Maven identifier is shown as a colon-separated string that includes three elemens - groupId:artifactId:extension - ex. "com.my.artifact:my-artifact:tgz".
 If many environments share the same configuration, you can use "*" as a wildcard environment name.

 ### Examples